Let’s Talk About Book Reviewers And How Book Reviews Work

-It goes without saying that this was a decades long, and very controlled process by book publishers, because most of the major book publishers owned, and still do, one or more national newspapers.
-So it was a nice, tidy little in-house incestuous relationship.
+It was a decades-long and very controlled process by book publishers.
+Most of the major book publishers owned, and still do, one or more national newspapers.
+So it was a nice, tidy in-house relationship.

-Then along came technology, Amazon, self-publishing, ebooks and print-on-demand paperbacks and the tightly controlled book review business lost its absolute power.
-Every reader in the world became a potential book reviewer.
+Then along came technology, Amazon, self-publishing, ebooks, and print-on-demand paperbacks, and the tightly controlled book review business lost its absolute power.
+Every reader in the world can now be a book reviewer.

 Very egalitarian, but …